Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 The example OAS uses Kuadrant-based extensions.
 These extensions enable you to define routing and service protection requirements.
 For more details, see [OpenAPI Kuadrant extensions](https://docs.kuadrant.io/kuadrantctl/doc/openapi-kuadrant-extensions/).

-### Pre Requisites
+### Prerequisites

-- Setup / have an available OpenID Connect provider, such as https://www.keycloak.org/
+- You have installed and configured an OpenID Connect provider, such as https://www.keycloak.org/.
-- Have a realm, client and users set up.
-For this example, we assume a realm in a Keycloak instance called `toystore`
+- You have a realm, client, and users set up.
+This example assumes a realm in a Keycloak instance called `toystore`
-- Copy the OAS from [sample OAS rate-limiting and OIDC spec](../../examples/oas-oidc.yaml) to a local location
+- Copy the OAS from [sample OAS for rate-limiting and OIDC](../../examples/oas-oidc.yaml) to a local location.
 ### Set up an OpenID AuthPolicy

 ```bash